Corporate Governance

 Japan CAA Publishes Amended Statutory Guidelines Under Whistleblower Protection Act Article 11

-Japan's Consumer Affairs Agency finalized amended statutory guidelines for whistleblower protection systems, effective December 1, 2026.
-Companies must update internal reporting channels and governance policies to align with revised requirements for personnel engagement and system management.
+Japan's Consumer Affairs Agency has finalized amended statutory guidelines for whistleblower protection systems, set to enter into force on December 1, 2026.
+Organizations must update internal reporting channels and governance policies to ensure compliance with revised requirements for personnel engagement and system management.

 US Executive Order Addresses DEI Discrimination by Federal Contractors